 I cook lasagne in the slow cooker on low for 5-6 hours, but you could also cook it on high for 3-4 hours instead.

-Does the Top of a Slow Cooker Lasagne Go Brown and Crispy?
+Does the Top of a Lasagne Go Brown and Crispy in the Crockpot?

 As this is a lighter version of lasagne with less cheese to reduce the calories, it could go even more brown and crispy if you wanted to go mad and add more cheese!